 Whether it is the Wars of the Roses, the French Revolution or the Albigensian Crusade, historian and novelist Isolde Martyn enjoys setting her novels against turbulent times.
-However, Isolde, together with illustrator Louise Hogan, has had a long term project simmering away in the background, a children’s picture book that tells the story of a Australian country town through time.
-It will be available from Walker Books in October 2021.
+However, Isolde, together with illustrator Louise Hogan, has had a long term project simmering away in the background, and here it is!

 In writing about a medieval clairvoyant in The Silver Bride, charges of witchcraft in Mistress to the Crown and more recently in my new mss on the death of Shakespeare’s patron, I have had to research sorcery in the Middle Ages and Tudor eras.
 That was how I came across the legal treatise Malleus Maleficarum.

 Most people have never heard of this treatise but it is arguably the most important document in the history of witchcraft.
 It was first published in about 1486 and became a regular bestseller.
 At least 30 editions were published between 1487 and 1669.
 The literal translation of the title is The Hammer of Evil but the more common translation was The Witch Hammer and this document became the bible of inquisitors and witchfinders throughout the Christian world.
 Not just a fifteenth century All You Ever wanted to know about Witchcraft but were afraid to ask with FAQs such as ‘Whether witches can by some Glamour Change men into Beasts’.
 No, it was destined to become the legal procedure manual.